Trends in FP&A: Less Firefighting, More Leading

 3. AI for Decision-Making, Not Just Automation

-AI in finance is nothing new, but 2025 is the year we move beyond automation to AI-driven decision-making.
+AI in finance is nothing new, but it is moving beyond automation to AI-driven decision-making.

-• Tools like ChatGPT or predictive analytics engines will become critical for scenario planning and risk modelling.
+• Tools like ChatGPT, Claude and predictive analytics engines are becoming critical for scenario planning and risk modelling.

 • CFOs and FP&A teams will need to focus on AI training to extract actionable insights without over-reliance on black-box algorithms.